 Death Benefit - If a participant's death occurs before retirement eligibility, the participant's estate receives a refund of contributions made by the participant, plus interest.
 If a participant's death occurs in the line of duty and the participant is survived by an eligible spouse or dependent children, a monthly benefit is payable until the latest of the spouse's death, spouse's remarriage, or the youngest dependent attaining age 18 (age 23 if attending college).
 The benefit payable is 50% of the participant's salary at the time of death.
-If a participant's death occurs after the participant has qualified for retirement and the participant is survived by an eligible spouse or dependent children, a monthly benefit is payable until the latest of the spouse's death, spouse's remarriage, or the youngest dependent attaining age 18 (age 23 if attending college).
-The benefit payable is 50% of the pension the participant was receiving or entitled to receive on the date of death.
+If a participant's death occurs after the participant has qualified for retirement and the participant is survived by an eligible spouse or dependent children, a monthly benefit is payable until the latest of the spouse's death, spouse's remarriage, or the youngest dependent attaining age 18 (age 23 if attending age 18 (age 23 if attending college).
+The benefit payable is 50% of the youngest dependent attaining age 18 (age 23 if attending college).
+The benefit payable is 50% of the youngest dependent attaining age 18 (age 23 if attending college).
+The benefit payable is 50% of the payable is 50% of the pension the participant was receiving or entitled to receive on the date of death.